nfroidure/knifecycle/.readme/contents.md

   )
 );

-// A service provider returns a service descriptor promise exposing:
+// A service provider returns a promise of a service descriptor
+// exposing:
 // - a mandatory service property containing the actual service
 // - an optional shutdown function allowing to gracefully close the service
-// - an optional error promise to handle the service failure function dbProvider({ DB_CONFIG, logger }) {
+// - an optional error promise to handle the service unrecoverable
+//   failure
+function dbProvider({ DB_CONFIG, logger }) {
   return MongoClient.connect(DB_CONFIG.uri)
   .then(function(db) {